yu-z/MOD/README.md

 ## Run MOD

 * Please read the manual to study the examples.
 These examples should get you started.

-## Authors:

-* Yu Zhang (Aalto University)
-  * zhangy9@sustc.edu.cn
-* Ville Vierimaa (Aalto University)
-* Mikko Ervasti (Aalto University)
-* Ari Harju (Aalto University)

 ## Feedbacks:

 There is a comprehensive manual in the "doc" directory.
-You can e-mail the author if you find errors in the manual or bugs in the source code, or have any suggestions/questions about the manual and code.
+You can e-mail (zhangy9@sustc.edu.cn) if you find errors in the manual or bugs in the source code, or have any suggestions/questions about the manual and code.
 Thank you!

 ## Citations